 Getting ready to make the move

 It’s important that you consider what you’re good at and what you enjoy doing.
-Be proactive and talk to people, network and get advice.
+Be proactive and talk to people and network.
 Research is vital, you do not want to end up in an unfulfilling role, regretting your decision.
 Take advantage of online networking platforms like LinkedIn, don’t be afraid to ask questions.
-Approach recruitment agencies asking for advice, if you’re considering moving into any of NRL’s specialist sectors, get in touch.

-It’s important to consider what your transferable skills are when thinking about a sector change.
+It’s important to consider what your transferrable skills are when thinking about a sector change.
 Employers will often look for candidates who demonstrate a solid set of transferable skills.

-Identify and give examples of what your own transferable skills are – these examples will help to convince your prospective employers that you are right for the job.
+Identify and give examples of what your key skills are – these examples will help to convince your prospective employers that you are right for the job.